nstielau/fzf-sysadvent/README.md

 A lot of CLI is about finding stuff.
 Sometimes that is finding the right files to edit, or searching through git logs to review, or finding a a process Id or user Id to use as a parameters for other commands (kill, chgrp, etc).

-[Fzf](https://github.com/junegunn/fzf/) is a fuzzy finder, a CLI tool that is explicitly meant to bridge the technical need to find things with the user need to find them easily.
-Written by [junegunn](https://github.com/junegunn), it has been around for a few years, but this is the year you use it to make your CLIUX awesome.
+[Fzf](https://github.com/junegunn/fzf) is a fuzzy finder, a CLI tool that is explicitly meant to bridge the technical need to find things with the user need to find them easily.
+It has been around for a few years, but this is the year you use it to make your CLIUX awesome.

 ![FZF Logo](https://raw.githubusercontent.com/junegunn/i/master/fzf.png)

 FZF adheres to the Unix Philosophy of [doing one thing, and doing it well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) and valuing composability.
 These two characteristics make it likely we can find lots of ways to use fuzzy finding, and to integrate it into our daily operations.

+Quick shoutout to [junegunn](https://github.com/junegunn/fzf) for authoring `fzf` and [Tschuy](https://tschuy.com/) for introducing `fzf` to me.

 ## Using FZF